We would love to know more about you.

-We’re glad you’re interested in visiting us at the UUCC.
-We are located about 1 mile south of the intersection of Sauk Trail and Western Avenue, just south of the Autumn Ridge Apartments.
+We’re glad you’re interested in visiting us at UUCC.
+Find us about 1 mile south of the intersection of Sauk Trail and Western Avenue, just south of the Autumn Ridge Apartments.
 Enter Sycamore Drive on the east side of Western Avenue.
 See the Map.

-- Feel free to dress comfortably and casually.
-Most of our members dress casually for Sunday morning, often in jeans and even shorts in the summer.
+- Dress: Feel free to dress comfortably.
+Jeans are okay, and even shorts in the summer.

-- We have designated a parking spot just for you.
-When you turn off Western Avenue on to Sycamore Drive, we’re just on the right hand side.
-That’s us, the little brown building tucked into the woods.
-As you turn into the parking lot you can see that the spots on the left are designated for our visitors so please park there.
-There are also handicapped parking spots available on the right and our building is fully accessible and ADA compliant.
-If the parking lot is full there is additional parking along Sycamore Drive.
+- Parking: We have a large parking lot.
+When you turn off Western Avenue onto Sycamore Drive, we’re the first entrance on the right.
+(We’re the little brown building tucked into the woods.)
+Parking spots on the left are for Visitors.
+Handicapped parking spots are on the right.
+Our building is fully accessible and ADA compliant.

-- The primary entrance to the building is under the awning pictured above.
-After you enter the front door you’ll be greeted by one of our members.
-We want to get to know you better so they’ll probably ask if you’d like to make a nametag for yourself.
-To your right there is a wall of brochures about Unitarian Universalism and other activities and programming.
+- Entrance: Please enter the door under the awning pictured above.
+You’ll be greeted by one of our members.
+To your right there is a wall of brochures about Unitarian Universalism and activities.
 Feel free to take whatever you’d like.

-- The hallway on the right past the front doors in where you will find the restrooms and a place to hang your coat as well as the administrative offices.
+- Restrooms and Coat Room: The hallway on the right past the front doors is where you will find the restrooms and a place to hang your coat.

-Just in case you’re new to the whole UU experience here’s what you can expect from a typical service.
-Every church is unique, like the people in it, and in some cases the man or woman leading the service may do things a little differently, but here are some of the most common elements of our Sunday morning services.
+Are you new to the whole UU experience?
+Here’s what you can expect from a Sunday service.
+Every church is unique, like the people in it, and in some cases the celebrant leading the service may do things a little differently, but these are the common elements of our services:

-- Hymns: Our UU hymnals contain a wide variety of inspirational music from many cultures: traditional Native American prayers and songs, African-American spirituals, Buddhist meditations, and American folk music among others.
+- Hymns: Our UU hymnals contain a wide variety of inspirational music from many cultures.

 - Chalice Lighting: The chalice is a candle or flame in a bowl or dish.
 It is our denominational symbol.
-Every UU church will have a chalice, although they may vary greatly.
-Like UU’s themselves, it represents and means many things to many people.
 There’s a great pamphlet in the hall brochure rack that will tell you all about the history of the chalice and how it came to be our symbol.
-We light the chalice near the beginning of each service and it is often lit by someone attending service in memory or honor of someone or something special in their life.
+We light the chalice near the beginning of each service.

 - Story for All Ages: This will usually be led by the speaker or Director of Religious Education.
 It allows the children present to hear an abridged version of the sermon topic suited just to their ages before they break off into their Religious Education classes (like Sunday School).
-One of our traditions is that when the children leave the Sanctuary for the classrooms they collect canned goods and non-perishable food items for a local depository.
-If you are visiting with us please don’t feel obliged to contribute.
-You can learn more about our Religious Education from the menu at the top.
+When the children leave for the classrooms, they collect canned goods and non-perishable food items for a local depository.
+If you are visiting, please don’t feel obliged to contribute.